Read as much or as little of this as you want

 There is much more to it than meets the eye.
 The photographing, manipulating the photos to work on the site, gathering and documenting all the specifics of a piece, and posting are all incredibly time consuming.
 No, I don't have the expense of a brick and mortar store but, if I did, I wouldn't have to do ANY of the things I previously mentioned.
 Please take that into account when looking at web businesses, they are not without expense.

 One final thing about pricing.
 There are a large amount and I do mean a LARGE amount of imitation pieces and outright counterfeit rip-offs on the market.
 Some may have been fabricated for a store, by Native Americans, using another artist's very unique, identifiable designs.
 Then there are the goods made in places like the Philippines.
-There is a huge amount of work misrepresented on Amazon and even more so on Etsy.
-On Etsy people are calling current work "vintage" in order to justify selling on the site.
-I suspect some of it is ill-informed and some intentional but clearly neither Amazon nor Etsy cares about it.
-There are definitely some good sellers but you have to wade through the questionable to get there.
+There is a huge amount of work totally misrepresented on Amazon, Pinterest, Etsy,etc. On Etsy people are calling current work "vintage" in order to justify selling on the site.
+I suspect some of it is ill-informed and some intentional but clearly neither Amazon nor Etsy makes much effort to regulate it.
+There are definitely some good sellers but you have to wade through rivers of the questionable to get there.
 Buyer beware.
 This is an incredibly sore point with anyone who really cares about the integrity of the work and about the artists.

 In Conclusion (Finally...)